1794 Flowing Hair Silver Dollar

 Gobrecht & Seated Liberty (1836–1873)

-Christian Gobrecht's transitional flying eagle design led into thirty years of Seated Liberty production with extraordinary rarity concentrated in the Civil War era issues.
+Christian Gobrecht's transitional flying eagle design led into thirty years of Seated Liberty production.
+The 1870-S Seated Liberty dollar is the most dramatic rarity — fewer than 15 known.

 Trade Dollar (1873–1885)

-America's only coin designed for export — struck heavier than standard for the Asian silver trade, demonetized domestically in 1876, with the 1884–1885 proofs among the rarest U.S. coins.
+America's only coin designed for export — struck heavier than standard for the Asian silver trade.
+The 1884 (10 known) and 1885 (5 known) proof Trade Dollars are among the rarest U.S. coins.

 Morgan Dollar (1878–1921)

-The most collected U.S. coin — five mints, dozens of key and semi-key dates, VAM varieties, and 270 million pieces melted in 1918 creating the scarcities that define the series today.
+The most collected U.S. coin — five mints, dozens of key and semi-key dates, 1,000+ VAM varieties.
+270 million pieces melted in 1918 created the scarcities that define the series today.

 Peace Dollar (1921–1935)